-There are a number of football clubs who are natural rivals based on their geographical location, often they are separated by just a few miles.
+There are a number of football clubs that are natural rivals based on their geographical location; often, they are separated by just a few miles.
 For example, Manchester City and Manchester United are separated by just 4.3 miles.
 Liverpool and Everton are even closer, standing just over a mile apart across Stanley Park, but there are few local rivals that can match the proximity of Dundee and Dundee United.
-Their grounds, Dens Park and Tannadice respectively are just 328 yards apart and this close proximity has helped to breed a rather unique rivalry.
+Their grounds, Dens Park and Tannadice, respectively, are just 328 yards apart, and this close proximity has helped to breed a rather unique rivalry.

 8. The Professional Amateurs

-Between 1873 and 1893 the Spiders (Queens Park's nickname) won an incredible 10 Scottish Cups and to this day remain the 3rd most successful club in the competition behind Rangers and Celtic.
+Between 1873 and 1893, the Spiders (Queens Park's nickname) won an incredible 10 Scottish Cups and, to this day, remain the 3rd most successful club in the competition behind Rangers and Celtic.
 However, the coming of professionalism in 1885 would see the game drift away from its amateur roots and towards the game we know today.
-Queens Park refused to tow the line and initially refused to participate in the Scottish League upon its formation in 1890.
-Whilst, they did eventually enter the League system, their refusal to embrace professionalism has seen the club largely float between the bottom two divisions in Scottish Football.
+Queens Park refused to toe the line and initially refused to participate in the Scottish League upon its formation in 1890.
+Whilst they did eventually enter the League system, their refusal to embrace professionalism has seen the club largely float between the bottom two divisions in Scottish Football.